 Much of your payment goes toward interest when you pay your mortgage bill each month.
 In fact, during the earlier years of your mortgage, most of your monthly payments will be for interest.

-Interest is important and serves as the basis of the mortgage lending industry.
-It is how mortgage lenders make their money and cover their risk when lending money to homeowners.
+Interest is essential and serves as the basis of the mortgage-lending industry.
+It is how mortgage lenders make their money and cover their risk when lending hundreds of thousands of dollars to homeowners.

-However, mortgage interest can also cost homeowners during the life of their mortgage.
-If you have a $200,000 fixed-rate 30-year mortgage with an interest rate of four percent, you'll pay more than $143,000 in interest alone if you take a full 30 years to pay off the loan.
+However, mortgage interest can also cost homeowners hundreds of thousands of dollars during the life of their mortgage.
+For example, if you have a $200,000 fixed-rate 30-year mortgage with an interest rate of 3.26 percent, you will pay $114,000 in interest alone if you take a full 30 years to pay off the loan.

 Low Interest Rates

-© Fintactix, LLC 2015
+© Fintactix, LLC 2021